Dreamhost Sucks, Time to leave Dreamhost, looking for a VPS to host my Drupal sites

 I've been hosting my Drupal sites on Dreamhost for quite awhile, but it's time to move on.
 They're a decent web hosting provider that offers a combination that suits me well, but if you peruse http://www.dreamhoststatus.com/ you see a lot of customers complaining bitterly about downtime and slow service.
-I'm one of those customers, but do not want to focus on this part of the story, and instead want to focus on seeking a proper useful home to house my websites.
+Yahoogle about running Drupal on Dreamhost and you see lots of posts talking about how horribly bad Dreamhost is.
+I'm one of those customers complaining bitterly about Dreamhosts sad excuse for a hosting service.
+But I do not want to focus on this, and instead want to focus on seeking a proper useful home to house my websites.

 I did learn a fair bit about properly using Dreamhost.
 For example it's possible to host a low traffic Drupal site on Dreamhosts shared hosting, if you use the Boost module along with their virtual MySQL server, because I found if you use their shared MySQL for Drupal's database the site runs like molassas.
 If on a Dreamhost VPS it's best to read carefully the instructions on the Wiki and modify the PHP settings.
 There's also this cool perl script available to run on Dreamhost VPS's to auto-adjust memory allocation throughout the day, so that as traffic comes and goes your VPS memory rises and falls.